FreeCAD/FreeCAD-render/docs/EngineInstall.md

 Standalone* in the dedicated Blender [wiki page](https://wiki.blender.org/wiki/Source/Render/Cycles/Standalone).

-*Cycles Standalone* usually requires compilation from sources, as no precompiled binaries are generally available in standard environments.
+No precompiled binaries are provided by Blender team in standard environments.

+In several environments, however, you'll be able to find such binaries, on the initiatives of advanced users (thanks to them!): see per-platform instructions above.

+Mac OS Big Sur users may also find some valuable instructions [here](https://vectronic.io/posts/building-freecad-on-macos-big-sur/#install-cycles-standalone).

+In other cases, *Cycles Standalone* may require compilation from sources.
 Sources and compilation instructions can be found [here](https://projects.blender.org/blender/cycles/src/branch/main/BUILDING.md).

 As an alternative, in the (fairly rare) case you already compile Blender by